Brisbane’s Favourite Leafy Suburb

 Their philosophy is simple, eat donuts for breakfast.
 This means putting the fun back into wholesome food.
 All Nodo’s mouth-watering products are lovingly prepared with nothing but good intentions and the best possible, naturally gluten free ingredients.

 The café menu embraces ‘The Nodo Way’ with seasonal, fresh and naturally gluten free ingredients.
 Everything you see on the menu is proudly made in-house by their talented team, including all breads & buns.
-The menu features the likes of baked peaches-and-cream French pancakes, and XO mushroom omelettes with miso whipped tofu.
+The menu features the likes of strawberry and cream waffles with native strawberry gum, and bang bang bene with house baked brioche, Szechuan braised ham hock and cumquat hollandaise.

 They have even crafted their own coffee to complement their donuts perfectly.
 A coffee that not only has a story, but is ethical, sustainable, and truly unique.
 It’s a beautifully roasted rich coffee with direct connection to the farms their beans are grown on.
 With a hint of butterscotch, stone fruit and milk chocolate.
 Their amazing coffee is the culmination of lots of hard work and research by the team.